This post may contain affiliate links, from which we earn an income.

 The Christmas market is legendary, even in Germany, home to the Christmas Market!
 Rothenburg’s market has been taking place every year since the 15th century.
 We’ve been to a fair few Christmas markets in Europe and this is one of our favorites, for the tradition and spectacle it provides, and its picture-perfect setting.

-Make sure to visit the world-famous Kathe Wohlfhart Christmas shop – love it or hate it, you can’t ignore this most distinctive of tourist attractions when you’re in Rothenburg!
+A favorite thing to do is visit the world-famous Kathe Wohlfhart Christmas shop – love it or hate it, you can’t ignore this most distinctive of tourist attractions when you’re in Rothenburg, and it is an ideal place to stock up on all things Christmas!

 RELATED POST: 18 Magical Castles in Germany to Add to Your Bucket List